 - Incorporate human rights standards into contractual agreements with private security providers

 - Establish the tasks and responsibilities of public security officers who are present on our mining concessions and who respond and report to their own hierarchy and chain of command; and

 - Provide focused Voluntary Principles training for our security employees and contractors.

 Incidents relating to human rights, including complaints and grievances are reported to the Board HSEC committee, which seeks to understand the root causes and agree corrective actions.

-We acknowledge the risks of modern slavery, and produce an annual report on our progress in addressing this issue: please see the.
+We acknowledge the risks of modern slavery, and produce an annual report on our progress in addressing this issue: please see the latest.